 Forensic science is the application of science in support of the legal process and this degree, which offers paid placement opportunities, will equip you with the knowledge and skills in biological and chemical sciences that are essential for your career.

-- SQA Advanced Highers: : BBB including Chemistry and either Biology or Human Biology plus English and Mathematics at Standard Grade (Grade 3 or above)/Intermediate 2/National 5.
+SQA Advanced Highers: BBB including Chemistry and either Human Biology or Biology

-- GCE A-Levels: BBB including Chemistry and either Biology or Human Biology plus GCSE (Grade C or above) English and Mathematics.
+GCE A-Levels: BBB including Chemistry and either Human Biology or Biology

 Studies include fingerprint development and reviews of relevant high-profile cases.
 Transferable skills are fully integrated into the programme.

 Studies include classical and molecular genetics and analytical science.
 Science content is developed alongside programmes covering crime scene investigation and forensic probability.

 modules are undertaken alongside extensive hands-on experience of instrumental